thms-rmb/ramsen-blog/content/posts/hugo-migration.md

 In order to build and deploy this site, I've simply cloned the repository to the parent directory of the `DocumentRoot` on the server.
-In addition, I've created a simple script that Git runs during its `post-receive` hook, which builds the site using the `Makefile` and places the built site in the `DocumentRoot`.
+In addition, I've created a simple script that Git on the server runs during its `post-receive` hook, which builds the site using the `Makefile` and places the built site in the `DocumentRoot`.
 Building the site using Hugo is very fast and uses little resources.

 {{< highlight makefile "linenos=table" >}}
 SOURCES := $(shell find . -name '*.toml' -or -name '*.md')